paulgazz/kmax/docs/advanced.md

             make.cross ARCH=m68k olddefconfig
             make.cross ARCH=m68k drivers/block/amiflop.o  # Makefile sees it, but causes compiler error.

-    5. Klocalizer's formulas were wrong in some cases
+    5. Klocalizer's formulas were wrong in some cases.
+Please file an issue with source version number and klocalizer command used.

-- If the unit's configuration constraints depend  on - `CONFIG_BROKEN`, then `klocalizer`, by default, which detect it and stop searching, because the compilation unit may not be (easily) compilable.
+- If the unit's configuration constraints depend on `CONFIG_BROKEN`, then `klocalizer`, by default, which detect it and stop searching, because the compilation unit may not be (easily) compilable.

         klocalizer drivers/watchdog/pnx833x_wdt.o  # stops after finding a dependency on `CONFIG_BROKEN`